AdrianRojas4414/frontend-hopematch/README.md

 # Hopematch Frontend

+For compassionate individuals who want to improve the lives of vulnerable children and provide support in the form of food, shelter, education, or essential goods.

-Hopematch is a platform that connects sponsors (Padrinos) with children in need (Niños).
-The frontend, built with Angular, provides an intuitive user interface for managing sponsorships, donations, and user interactions.
+The HopeMatch project is a web platform that allows sponsors to choose how they want to help, track their donations, and have direct contact with children in need through photos and video calls.

+Unlike other initiatives aimed at helping underprivileged children, HopeMatch humanizes the interaction between sponsors and children's homes, while offering a transparent system where caregivers log and verify the use of donations, ensuring that every contribution reaches those who truly need it.

 ## How It Works